pmittaldev/dippy-studio-bittensor-miner/README.md

 # Dippy Studio Bittensor Miner

-A specialized Bittensor subnet miner for AI model training, focusing on LoRA fine-tuning of diffusion models like FLUX.1-dev.
+A specialized Bittensor subnet miner (subnet 231 on testnet) for AI model training and inference, featuring LoRA fine-tuning of FLUX.1-dev with TensorRT acceleration for high-performance inference.

 ## Prerequisites